5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 <br/>

-A function like `main` would normally be **mangled** to something like `_ZN5miros4main17h7f8645e8adf41fc7E`, to avoid conflicts when linking crates together.
+A function like `main` would normally be **mangled** to something like `_ZN5miros4main17h7f8645e8adf41fc7E`, to avoid conflicts while linking together crates.
 The attribute macro `#[no_mangle]` tells the compiler to let the identifier maintain its original name.

 <br/>